PatrickRobotham/ProjectEuler/README.md

 ProjectEuler
 ============

-My solution to the project euler problems
+My solution to the Project Euler problems

+Code for Problem N is in the file N.hs